joshuaeckroth/csci431-website/notes/problog.md

 where $c_i \in L$ ranges among the facts mentioned in $L$, and $c_j \in L'$ ranges among all the facts not mentioned in $L$.

 In other words, the probability of a particular set of facts $L$ for a given program $T$, written $P(L\|T)$, is the multiplication (product) of the probability of each of those facts being true (as specified in the ProbLog program) times the product of the probability of all the unmentioned facts being false.
-This simple multiplication is possible because of the assumption (by ProbLog) that every fact is mutually independent, so their probabilities can just be multiplied.
+This simple multiplication is possible because of the *assumption* (by ProbLog) that every fact is mutually independent, so their probabilities can just be multiplied.

-In summary, the probability of a particular query $q$ being true in a program $T$, written $P(q\|T)$, is equal to the sum of probabilities of the different ways (proofs) the query is true.
+In summary, the probability of a particular query $q$ being true in a program $T$, written $P(q\|T)$, is equal to the sum of probabilities of the different ways (proofs) the query is true, accounting for all the variables in the program.
 This is equivalent to *marginalization*, discussed on the [Bayesian inference](/notes/bayesian-inference.html#tocAnchor-1-3) notes.

 In the smoking example above, first imagine there are no probabilities, so we have a normal Prolog program: